Karl Löwith: Thought

-From Hegel to Nietzsche

 Meaning in History

 Löwith's argument in Meaning in History is that the western view of history is confused by the relationship between Christian faith and the modern view, which is neither Christian nor pagan.
 He writes," The modern mind has not made up its mind whether it should be Christian or pagan, it sees with one eye of faith and one of reason.
 Hence its vision is necessarily dim in comparison with either Greek or biblical thinking."
 The modern view is progressive, which is to say that it believes that the trajectory of history is moving towards a fulfillment in the bettering of the world by rational and technological means.
 Löwith believes that the modern view is a sort of Christian "heresy" insofar that this depends on the theology that history has a linear movement, in contrast to Greek pagan cyclical view of history.
 In this critique Löwith is prophetic in the sense that he anticipates the way post-secular theologians will pick up a similar critique of modernity in the 1990s (such is the case in the Radical Orthodox movement).
 The modern historical consciousness is, according to Löwith, derived from Christianity.
 But, this is mistaken because Christians are not a historical people, as their view of the world is based on faith.
 This explains the tendency in history (and philosophy) to see an eschatological view of human progress.
 Löwith traces the "regression" of history as opposed to a progression through famous western philosophers and historians.
 Whereas most genealogies begin from the most antique to the modern, Löwith begins with the most current.
 He moves from Burckhardt, to Marx, to Hegel, Voltaire, Vico, Bossuet, Augustine, Orosius, and others.
 He argues that the closer we get to the Biblical vision of history, " I cannot discover the slightest hint of a "philosophy of history".
 By this he means that a truly theological view of history is not movement to an immanent end, but a transcendent eschatological hope in the consummation of the world.
 It is not a "philosophy" or attempt to systematize the movement of history.
 This point is clear in the epilogue of Meaning in History where he says, "The attempt at elucidation of the dependence of the philosophy of history on the eschatological history of fulfillment and salvation does not solve the problem of historical thinking."
 Here he seems to argue that like the progressive view any theological view that tries to equate the happenings of history with God's action is inadequate, which reveals his true argument: We cannot understand the happening of history by reason.